John Brown's Fort: Move to Storer College

 While there, it was used as the college museum.
 Glass cases of museum quality contained "a collection of old guns, helmets, money and other curiosities".
 An elevated gallery was added.
 The college published Captain John Brown and Harper's Ferry, a pamphlet about Brown and the Fort, written by Brown scholar Boyd Stutler.

 Students gave tours of the Fort.
 "They took great pride in that.
 That symbol of freedom meant a lot to those students."
 At the time, these student tours were required of many students, to give them practice in public speaking.

-In 1918, the alumni of Storer paid for a plaque attached to the west wall of the firehouse (picture at right).
+In 1918, Storer alums paid for a plaque attached to the west wall of the firehouse (picture at right).
 The plaque reads: